Postgraduate Loans in Scotland 2020

 What this means is that you cannot just move to the UK/Scotland for your education to receive the funding – you have to be living there anyway.

-If you don't meet the residence conditions above, there are some exceptions which mean you could still be eligible, including:
+If you don't meet the residence conditions above, there are some exceptions which mean you could still be eligible for a Postgraduate Loan in Scotland, including:

 - Asylum seekers with leave to remain in the UK